eliyaballout/IR-Project/README.md

 # ***Wiki Search Engine***

-The goal of this project is to build a search engine that utilizes Wikipedia data, utilizing techniques such as cosine similarity and tf-idf.
+The goal of this project is to build a search engine that utilizes Wikipedia data, utilizing techniques such as cosine similarity and TF-IDF.
 It is composed of several modules, each responsible for a specific aspect of the search engine's functionality.<br>
 File explanation and how to use it:<br><br>

 ## 1. Inverted_Index.py

 Inverted index for body, titles, anchors of wiki pages.
-Also, contains MultiFileWriter and MultiFileReader classes, writing/reading to/from GCP bucket all postings and postings locations from current inverted index
+Also, contains MultiFileWriter and MultiFileReader classes, writing/reading to/from GCP bucket all postings and postings locations from current inverted index.
 <br><br>